joemarlo/wsb-discourse/README.md

 Text analysis of the internet forum [r/wallstreetbets subreddit](https://www.reddit.com/r/wallstreetbets/) to predict the popularity of posts from the post's text.

-Final project for NYU Messy Day and Machine Learning class.
-May contain explicit language.
+Final project for NYU Messy Data and Machine Learning class.
+Contains explicit language.

 ## Folder structure